Preteen Suicide Pact Claims Life Of Third Girl, Town Struggles For Answers, Declares State Of Emergency

 — Tanya Talaga (@TanyaTalaga) June 23, 2017

-The agency, Health Canada, committed nearly $400,000 after Chantal and Jolynn’s suicide pact, but the funds still fall short of what the community needs to address the growing crisis.
-Meanwhile, according to a media relations adviser, Jennifer Ouellette, said, her agency is being tapped for support.
+Health Canada committed nearly $400,000 after Chantal and Jolynn’s suicide pact, but the funds still fall short of what the community needs to address the growing crisis.
+Meanwhile, according to the Canadian Red Cross media relations adviser Jennifer Ouellette, her agency is being tapped for support.

 “As the community identifies what assistance is required, the Red Cross will continue to be actively engaged in these discussions to determine how we might be able to support the Wapekeka First Nation during this very difficult time, based on our capacity, resources and areas of expertise.”